Sheryl Canter

 My first undergraduate degree was in fine arts.
 I couldn't have guessed it then, but eventually I used my training in visual composition to design user interfaces for Windows programs, and to create visually pleasing Web sites.
 My fine arts training also informs the newsletters and brochures I create.

 I went on to earn undergraduate and graduate degrees in psychology, with a special interest in helping women with compulsive eating problems.
-I continue to work in this area, and run an informational Web site and support group called normaleating.com.
+The "normal eating" support group I started at the NYU Counseling Center is still going over 20 years later.
+I also returned to this work myself after a digression in other areas, converting a popular Yahoo Groups list into a fee-based resource and support group called "Normal Eating".

 I became interested in statistics while working on a doctorate in Social/Personality Psychology, and wrote my first computer program as an assignment for a statistics class.
 I was instantly hooked, and became a fixture in the Graduate Center Computer Facility.
 The university eventually created fellowship position for me to work as a consultant helping graduate students and faculty with their statistical programs.
 During this time I wrote a set of software manuals that was used throughout the CUNY system, and began teaching statistics and computer science at Baruch College.